By Kevin Muir of the Macro Tourist

 He is fond of reminding investors that in 1905, New York City was filled with horses ferrying everyone around.
 If you look closely at the picture below, you will notice there is one car in a sea of horses.

 But look at the next picture, taken 8 years later.
 The horses have all been replaced by cars, except for the one lonesome horse.

 And this is why although my pal will admit Tesla’s valuation is expensive, he argues that it is justified given the change our society is about to experience.
 There are a bunch of counter arguments, but I don’t want to turn this into a post about Tesla’s long term investing merit.
 Instead I just wanted to take a moment to highlight my buddy’s thinking.
 Between Bitcoin and Tesla, he is much more of an outside the box thinker than anyone I know.

 As soon as I wrote yesterday’s post, I worried that I sold the hole.
 When my pal emailed me to say he was on the other side of my trades, I became even more concerned.

 Will his views prove correct?
 I don’t know.
 I just thought they would be nice to share.
 His thinking requires the ability to imagine the world as a much different place.
 Is he mad, or genius?
 You decide.
-But I will remind you of one thing – “poor people are crazy, the rich are just eccentric.”Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+But I will remind you of one thing – “poor people are crazy, the rich are just eccentric.”Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.